hirosystems/docs/docs/platform/build-contract.md

 You can now add a new contract by following **1-7** steps in the [write new contracts](build-contract#write-new-contracts) section mentioned above in this article.

-In the 8th step where you edit the `clarinet.toml` file, you will add two lines of code as shown below.
+In the 8th step, where you edit the `clarinet.toml` file, you will add two lines of code, as shown below.
 Note that the below code assumes that the newly added contract is *clarity_contract_2*.
-Also, add path to your new contract as shown below.
+Also, add the path to your new contract as shown below.

     ```
     [project]